-Groves Firefighters get collective bargaining on Nov. ballot - Port Arthur News
+Firefighters get collective bargaining on ballot; differing opinions shared at Groves meeting - Port Arthur News

 Grove said there was no particular issue that caused the firefighters to seek change.

-”We have a great fire chief and a great city administration,” Grove said.
+“We have a great fire chief and a great city administration,” Grove said.
 “It is something that is common place in most cities.
 I believe our police department does it, along with Nederland, Port Arthur and Beaumont.
-Everyone goes straight to there being an issue, but there is not.
+Everyone goes straight to there being an issue, but there is not.”

-Council member Paul Oliver questioned the need for collective bargaining.
+Councilman Paul Oliver questioned the need for collective bargaining.

 “It makes you wonder why someone has to now negotiate for the department other than the department,” he said.
 “You are taking it outside of the city and have someone else negotiate for you.”